Realtime image processing for XIMEA CB500

 There are a lot of different tasks which require 12-bit camera with high image resolution and high FPS.
 For example, XIMEA CB500 camera is successfully utilized in applications like aerial mapping, 3D scanning, flat panel inspection (FPD), solar panel analysis, printed circuit board (PCB) examination, wide area surveillance, persistent stadium and border security, cinematography, sports and entertainment, 360 panorama, UAV and Autonomous, Unmanned vehicles, etc.

-The Fastvideo company offers high performance software solutions for such applications and most of them are based on GPU image processing pipeline from PRO version of Fast CinemaDNG Processor software, which is highly optimized and has digital cinema workflow inside for excellent image quality.
+The Fastvideo company offers high performance software solutions for such applications and most of them are based on GPU image processing pipeline from PRO version of Fast CinemaDNG Processor software, which is highly optimized and has digital cinema workflow inside to get excellent image quality.
+That solution can help you to process images with quality comparable to Adobe CameraRaw and Raw Therapee, but with much higher performance.

 Fig.4.
 Application example: Aerial architecture - houses

 Additionally, the CB500 camera comes with a flat ribbon flex cable (MX500 model) making it a perfect fit for embedded vision systems or multiple camera setups.
-Software for that kind of complex, integrated solutions is based on Fastvideo SDK for Jetson and it's available for NVIDIA TK1, TX1, TX2, TX2i and AGX Xavier hardware.
+Software for that kind of complex, integrated solutions is based on Fastvideo SDK for Jetson and it's available for NVIDIA Jetson TX2, TX2i, NX/AGX Xavier and Orin hardware.